things to do in Kona

 A quiet, rather secluded alternative to some of the more crowded beaches on this list, Manini’owali Beach – also known as Kua Bay – is a beautiful white sand stretch that’s perfect for swimming and snorkeling, sunbathing with a good book, and relaxing with the family, taking in the oh-so-stunning views of the turquoise blue waters (and occasional sea turtles!).

-Situated on the northwest coast of the Big Island inside the Kekaha Kai State Park (about a 25-minute drive from Kailua-Kona), Kua Bay is down the road from Makalawena Beach (another excellent spot for swimming and snorkeling, although bigger a little more popular thanks to its lava pools) and, complementing the lifeguard tower, the waters here are generally calm and gentle, making it a good choice for families with small children.
+Situated on the northwest coast of the Big Island inside the Kekaha Kai State Park (about a 25-minute drive from Kailua-Kona), Kua Bay is down the road from Makalawena Beach and, complementing the lifeguard tower, the waters here are generally calm and gentle, making it a good choice for families with small children.

 Since Manini’owali beach is a tad more difficult to reach than other nearby white sand beaches (requiring a short walk from the parking lot), crowds are often limited to locals and in-the-know tourists – which means more space for you to enjoy!